Annual Dyke March

 The Dyke March is a grassroots event where women and trans people in LGBTTIQQ2SA communities take over the streets of Toronto.
 The Dyke March is not a parade - it is a political demonstration of critical mass; a moment seized to revel in the strength, diversity and passion of LGBTTIQQ2SA women and trans folk.

-The Toronto Dyke March is unequivocally trans inclusive.
+The Toronto Dyke March is trans* inclusive.
 Our feminism values trans women as women who are incredibly dynamic and important members of our community, and we are disheartened that we still have to say this.
-We feel very strongly that the Toronto Dyke March – and all Dyke Marches around the world – must welcome people from across the trans spectrum, including trans women and men and genderqueer folks, who feel it is important for them to march.
+We feel very strongly that this March – and all Dyke Marches around the world – must welcome people from across the trans* spectrum who feel it is important for them to march.
 We do this to empower self-determination, to acknowledge complexity of dyke experiences, and to continue fostering communities of diversity and respect.
-Point blank: Anti-trans sentiments are not welcome at the March.
+Point blank: Anti-trans* sentiments are not welcome at Pride Toronto.

 CRAFT ACTION TO

-The Dyke March Toronto Community Banner Making Project
+The PRIDE TORONTO Dyke March Community Banner Making Project

 14 Dundonald Street

 * Trans* is an umbrella term that refers to all of the identities within the gender identity spectrum.
 It includes, but is not limited to, those community members who identify as transgender, transsexual, intersex, third gender, two-spirit, genderqueer, genderfluid, gender independent, transvestite, non-binary,and bigender.